-For 16 years, the government has failed to invest enough in BC’s colleges, universities, and institutes even to cover inflation.
-Since 2001, operating grants have declined by 20% after inflation.
-Yet as public funding declines, the cost of post-secondary education continues to grow.
+Funding for BC’s colleges, universities, and institutes declined by 20% after inflation.
+Yet as public funding has declined, the cost of post-secondary education has continued to grow.

 Tuition revenue has increased by nearly 400%.

-Government revenue from tuition and fees has increased from $450 million in 2002 to a forecasted $1.8 billion in 2016/17 – an increase of 400% - all coming out of the pockets of students and their families.
+Government revenue from tuition and fees has increased from $450 million in 2002 to a forecasted $1.8 billion in 2017/18 – an increase of 400% - all of which comes out of the pockets of students and their families.

-Although the government implemented a 2% cap on tuition increases, many post-secondary institutions have found ways to bypass the cap and increase fees anyway.
+Although there is a 2% cap on tuition increases, many post-secondary institutions have found ways to bypass the cap and increase fees.
 Some do it by cancelling programs, making a few changes, and re-launching them with dramatically increased fees, others do it by increasing “ancillary fees,” which are supposed to be subject to the cap (until they’re not).